beakerbrowser/beakerbrowser.com/_docs/dat/intro.md

 As each archive behaves as an independent website, this makes it cheap and easy to publish content independently of a parent application.
 Rather than posting to a site, users can self-publish their content.

-#### Offline-first
+#### Offline-First

 Dat applications are thick-client: they run on the device, not on a host.
 Web-services are an optional dependency instead of a requirement.
-Developers are encouraged to use device APIs to store data, and P2P APIs to share, whenever possible.
+Developers are encouraged to use device APIs to store data and P2P APIs to share data whenever possible.

-#### Public Peering
+#### Public Peers

-The Dat network does not try to automatically guarantee availability.
+The Dat network does not automatically guarantee availability.
-Publishers are in charge of hosting their archives on the network, though downloaders are empowered to rehost as well.
+Publishers are in charge of hosting their archives on the network, though downloaders are empowered to rehost content as well.
-Subscription-based Public Peer services should be used to help with distribution.
+Subscription-based Public Peer services can be used to help distribute archives and provide guaranteed availability.

 <hr class="nomargin">